I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 Like most people, I diet, or intend to diet, quite often.
-My motivations are mostly health-based along with a desire to not want to have to buy new clothes every time I horizontally outgrow them.
-Dieting used to be easy in my younger years.
-I could drop a few pounds simply by cutting out junk food and taking an hour long walk each day.
-As I neared the end of my 20’s, though, that regimen was no longer working for me.
+My motivations are mostly health-based, along with a desire to not want to have to buy new clothes every time I horizontally outgrow them.
+Dieting used to be easy.
+I could drop a few pounds simply by cutting out junk food and walking a few miles each day.

 I don’t believe that any strict diet should be followed for more than five days.
 It’s not healthy or realistic.
-These diets train your body to not need as much food so once you are finished with them, you should be a more disciplined eater and be able to maintain a regular exercise regimen.
+These diets train your body to not need as much food, so once you are finished with them, you should be a more disciplined eater and be able to maintain a regular exercise regimen.

 1. The Special K Diet

 So, the Special K Diet is a very easy diet to follow.
 They claim you can lose up to six pounds in two weeks.
-That’s probably true, but the diet gets bland after awhile, and I have never followed the plan for two week straight, only five days at a time.
+That’s probably true, but the diet gets bland after a while, and I have never followed the plan for two weeks straight, only five days at a time.

-Cereal is a low calorie meal option versus bacon and eggs for breakfast and two slices of pizza for lunch.
+Cereal is a low-calorie meal option versus heavy meals like bacon and eggs for breakfast and pizza for lunch.
 Keeping your snacks low calorie on top of that can help you burn off enough calories to lose a pound or two in a week.
-Exercise helps.
+Exercise helps too.

 The first few days can be difficult, especially when you have been binge eating around a holiday and are used to a constant stream of food intake, particularly sugar and junk food.
 I can get hungry in the afternoon, and I find myself rushing home for dinner, but by the end of the week, I can train myself to get through a day without my stomach growling.